K-Dharshini/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

-# SERIAL-IN-SERIAL-OUT-SHIFTREGISTER
+# SERIAL-IN-SERIAL-OUT-SHIFT REGISTER

 **AIM:**

-To implement  SISO Shift Register using verilog and validating their functionality using their functional tables
+To implement SISO Shift Register using verilog and validating their functionality using their functional tables.

 **SOFTWARE REQUIRED:**

 Quartus prime

-**THEORY**
+**THEORY:**

 **SISO shift Register**